AGE STRONG

 she/her

-I am currently in my 5th year of Bachelors of Arts in Psychology.
-I will be working on my honours thesis (23-24') under the supervision of Dr. Strong for thr topic of Religiousity/Spirituality specifically on struggle in relation to ACEs among individual across lifespan.
+Dayana graduated with her honours thesis (23-24') under the supervision of Dr. Strong on the topic of Religiousity/Spirituality specifically on struggle in relation to ACEs among individual across lifespan.
 Apart from that, I am an active volunteer in many organizations on PEI such as Hillsborough Hospital, Canadian Blood Services and Canadian Red Cross!
 I am passionate about Spirituality and Environment that influence our perspective when understanding the meaning of life and our relationship with others.
 I hope to be able to work in Research field someday :)

 Nathaniel